How to deal with fraud in games

 Takahashi: I also see a very different type of phenomenon where the company, the programmers, they leave a door accidentally and the gamers will take advantage of it.
 And then at some point, the company figures out “we’re losing stuff this way.”
 Or “we set up a rule in a bad way” and then they shut it down, and then the entitled gamer effect comes about.
 “What, what’s going on?
 You made this available to us, we figured out how to take advantage of it and now you’re taking it away from us?
 We’re in an uproar and have a revolution.”

 And that’s when they call me — I’m sort of their outlet for frustration when companies are overwhelmed with too much to do or too many complaints.
-They ban together sometimes and form a community to protest against a company.
+They band together sometimes and form a community to protest against a company.
 All these mobile game companies in particular have had revolts from gamers who felt wronged in someway when they felt like the company took away something that was there by accident.